-In a wide variety of contexts, continuum mechanics is being used to model the evolution of inelastic deformation of ``small'' and/or ``soft'' materials and systems where fluctuations can play a role.
-Frameworks to allow fluctuation effects to be accounted for in formulating continuum constitutive relations are being developed, \cite{Ostoja16,Li19, Mont21}.
-Indeed, it is now well-appreciated that assumptions underlying continuum mechanics formulations for modeling ``large'' systems, such as the assumption of a size independent constitutive response, need to be abandoned to model ``small'' scale material/system response.
-For discrete defect plasticity (and perhaps more broadly for a variety of ``small/soft'' materials and systems) it may be necessary to develop continuum mechanics constitutive formulations that abandon the requirement that the Clausius-Duhem inequality is satisfied at all points of the continuum for all times.
+In a wide variety of contexts, continuum mechanics is being used to model the evolution of inelastic deformation of ``small'' and/or ``soft'' materials and systems.
+In such systems, fluctuations can play a role and frameworks to allow fluctuation effects to be accounted for in formulating continuum constitutive relations are being developed, \cite{Ostoja16,Li19, Mont21}.
+Indeed, it is now well-appreciated that assumptions underlying continuum mechanics formulations for modeling ``large'' material regions and systems, such as the assumption of a size independent constitutive response, need to be abandoned to model ``small'' scale material/system response.
+For discrete defect plasticity (and perhaps more broadly for a variety of ``small/soft'' materials and systems) it may be necessary to develop continuum mechanics constitutive formulations that abandon the requirement that the Clausius-Duhem inequality is satisfied at all points of a body for all time.